mauckc/2D-Quantum-Free-Particle/README.md

 Each time-iteration, the program evolves the wave function in the position basis.
 Then we apply a Fourier transform to the wave function representation in position space to calculate the wave function representation in momentum space.

 Once the momentum space representation has been solved by FFTw we can evolve the non-linear term of the Hamiltonian in the momentum basis/phase-space.

+The wavefunction in momentum space is finally reverse Fourier transformed back into position space in order to repeat this integration scheme at the next time step t + dt

      PARTIAL DIFFERNTIAL EQUATION EXAMPLE FOR WAVEFUNTION IN ONE DIMENSION (X)